1990 Pepsi Hotshots season: New ballclub

 Newcomer Pepsi Cola had a forgettable campaign in their first year of participation in the PBA.
-The Hotshots finished with a lowly 2-28 record with two wins coming at the hands of fellow expansion team Pop Cola.
+The Hotshots finished with a lowly 2–28 record with two wins coming at the hands of fellow expansion team Pop Cola.

-The Hotshots scored their first win in the opening game of the season on February 18 with a rousing 149-130 victory over importless Pop Cola Sizzlers.
+The Hotshots scored their first win in the opening game of the season on February 18 with a rousing 149–130 victory over importless Pop Cola Sizzlers.
 Pepsi Import Derrick Hamilton scored 77 big points.
 They lost the rest of their nine outings in the first conference and their first six matches in the All-Filipino.
-On July 3, the Hotshots finally broke the long slump of a 15-game losing streak with a come-from-behind 117-111 win over Pop Cola.
+On July 3, the Hotshots finally broke the long slump of a 15-game losing streak with a come-from-behind 117–111 win over Pop Cola.

-Former Hills Bros. import Jose Slaughter came back in the Third Conference to replaced Alyun Taylor, who was only good for two games.
+Former Hills Bros. import Jose Slaughter came back in the Third Conference to replace Alyun Taylor, who was only good for two games.
 Slaughter teamed up with Jeff Hodge and the Hotshots failed to score a single victory and were shut out in 10 games in the eliminations.